rp-mullen/journal-editor/README.md

 A very simple notepad clone written as an exercise in using java's native Swing gui libraries.

 ## Usage
-Run the following commands in the program directory to compile and execute:
+Run the following commands to compile/execute:
 ~~~
 javac Main.java
 java Main